 Wiktor Rorot

-My doctoral work is concerned with the widespread use of the term “communication” in life sciences.
-I analyze a corpus of over 1.1 million articles across biology and cognitive science to highlight recurring conceptual patterns.
-This work is partially funded by the Preludium grant from National Science Center.
+My doctoral work was concerned with the widespread use of the term “communication” in life sciences.
+I analyzed a corpus of over 1.1 million articles across biology and cognitive science to highlight recurring conceptual patterns.
+This work was partially funded by the Preludium grant from National Science Center.

-I’m based at the Human Interactivity and Language Lab with my supervisor, prof. Joanna Rączaszek-Leonardi.
-I’m also working at the Institute of Philosophy and Sociology with my second supervisor, prof. Marcin Miłkowski from the Institute of Philosophy and Sociology of the Polish Academy of Sciences.
+During my doctoral studies, I was based at the Human Interactivity and Language Lab with my supervisor, prof. Joanna Rączaszek-Leonardi.
+I was also working at the Institute of Philosophy and Sociology with my second supervisor, prof. Marcin Miłkowski from the Institute of Philosophy and Sociology of the Polish Academy of Sciences.

 I’m interested predominantly in cognition & life from the 4E perspective, with a special focus on understanding the connections between biology and mind, and the practices of scientific research in life and cognitive sciences, especially in the field of basal cognition.
 My AOIs include philosophy of cognitive science, philosophy of biology, philosophy of science in practice, digital philosophy of science, dynamical systems theory.